 The selling stockholder will receive all of the net proceeds from sales of the Shares sold pursuant to this prospectus.
 We will not receive any proceeds from the resale of any Shares offered by this prospectus by the selling stockholder.

-However, the Selling Stockholder is required to pay, subject to the satisfaction of certain conditions, an additional \$4,999,950 to the Company no later than the second anniversary of the date of the Warrant Subscription Agreement, and upon such payment, the Unexercised Warrant Shares will vest and be exercisable by the Selling Stockholder pursuant to the terms of the Ampere Warrant, and if exercised, we would receive aggregate gross proceeds of \$5,000,000 (including aggregate exercise price).
-If the conditions to payment are not satisfied by the second anniversary of the date of the Warrant Subscription Agreement, the Company may reject Ampere's payment of the additional \$4,999,950 and the Unexercised Warrant Shares will not vest or be exercisable and Ampere will have no further obligation with respect to the payment of the additional \$4,999,950.
-We expect to use any net proceeds from the exercise of the Ampere Warrant for general corporate purposes.
-We cannot predict when or if the Unexercised Warrant Shares will be exercised, and it is possible that the Ampere Warrant may expire and the Unexercised Warrant Shares never vest or be exercised.
+However, the Selling Stockholder is required to pay, subject to the satisfaction of certain conditions, the Additional Payment to the Company no later than the second anniversary of the date of the Warrant Subscription Agreement, and upon such payment, the Unexercised Warrant Shares will vest and be exercisable by the Selling Stockholder pursuant to the terms of the Ampere Warrant.
+If the conditions to payment are not satisfied by the second anniversary of the date of the Warrant Subscription Agreement, the Company may reject Ampere's payment of the Additional Payment and the Unexercised Warrant Shares will not vest or be exercisable and Ampere will have no further obligation with respect to the payment of the Additional Payment.
+We expect to use the proceeds from the payments from the Ampere Warrant for general corporate purposes.
+We cannot predict when or if we will receive the Additional Payment, and if the Unexercised Warrant Shares will vest and be exercisable, and it is possible that we may never receive the Additional Payment, that the Ampere Warrant will not be exercised for the additional 500,000 shares of common stock, and that the Unexercised Warrant Shares may never be issued.